Tag Archives: level of work

 • Research and Development – in new product development cycles, level of work may easily require system work and root cause analysis at S-III.
 Sustaining engineering may only require S-II.

-• Logistics – may be just in time loading dock work at S-I, but may also include long term contracts with carriers at S-III.
+• Logistics – may be just in time loading dock work at S-I, but may also include long term contracts with taxi trucks in Melbourne.

 • Human Resources – level of work depends if you only need clerical filing of required forms, active recruiting from your labor system, or strategic recruiting in specialized technical fields.